Black Spots on Lips: 10 Causes with Natural Remedies

 Lemon juice has natural bleaching properties due to its citric acid content, which can help lighten dark spots on the lips.

-A 2014 study published in the journal of Dermatology and Venereology found that applying a lemon juice and honey mask can reduce the appearance of dark spots on the lips.
+A 2014 study published in the Journal of Dermatology and Venereology found that applying a lemon juice and honey mask can reduce the appearance of dark spots on the lips.
 (Study Resource)

 • Begin by squeezing the juice from half a lemon into a bowl.